 Edward Burne-Jones conceived the Cupid and Psyche Frieze for the home of his friend, George Howard.
-When he and Howard met in April 1865, Burne-Jones was working on woodcuts for William Morris's The Earthly Paradise, their first illuminated book project.
-Burne-Jones described the project very enthusiastically, so much so that when he and his wife decided to build a new home in 1868, he contracted with design firm Morris, Marshall, and Faulkner to have Burne-Jones paint a series of friezes on the theme of Cupid and Psyche.
+When Burne-Jones and Howard met in April 1865, Burne-Jones was working on woodcuts for William Morris's The Earthly Paradise, their first illuminated book project.
+Burne-Jones described the project very enthusiastically, so much so that when Howard and his wife decided to build a new home in 1868, he contracted with design firm Morris, Marshall, and Faulkner to have Burne-Jones paint a series of friezes on the theme of Cupid and Psyche.

 Burne-Jones began the project enthusiastically, making use of the woodcut designs he had made for The Early Paradise.
 The dimensions of the paintings would not be uniform, but accommodate the shape of the dining room.
 After the first two paintings, though, he became involved in several other projects and the work on Cupid and Psyche was ever put off.

 The canvases taken to Crane's studio were in various stages, some nearly blank and some advanced.
 Crane tried to mimic the existing style on those canvases where Burne-Jones had made progress, but on the others took great liberties.
-Burne-Jones felt the younger man was strying too far from original concepts, so the canvases were carted back to Burne-Jones' studio and reworked again, first in collaboration with Crane and then with his assistant, Thomas Rook.
+Burne-Jones felt the younger man was straying too far from original concepts, so the canvases were carted back to Burne-Jones' studio and reworked again, first in collaboration with Crane and then with his assistant, Thomas Rook.
 They were finally completed 10 years after they were commissioned, in 1881.

 These fireplace panels are based on the seventh and the eighth in the series.